aradzie/phoneticmodel/README.md

 This is a tool which generates natural language phonetic model for [keybr.com](https://www.keybr.com).
-It takes a text file as input and produces either JSON or compressed binary file as output.
+It takes a text file as input and produces either JSON or a compressed binary file as output.

-- Produce compressed binary file:
+- Produce a compressed binary file:

 ```bash
 ./bin/genmodel.sh \